Study guide: Third edition

 You will see a new question type in your Strategic Management Accounting exam from Semester 1 2019.
 In addition to question types where you read a case study and type an answer in the form of written sentences, you will now see question types where a numerical response is required to be typed into a spreadsheet.

 We recommend that you carefully view the video, Sitting your exam with CPA Australia, to familiarise yourself with the question types before the exam.

 On completion of this subject, you should be able to:

-- explain and apply the strategic management process and organisational and industry value analysis to understanding value drivers, cost drivers and the reconfiguring value chains
+- apply the strategic management process and organisational and industry value analysis to understand value drivers, cost drivers and the reconfiguring of value chains

 - explain the role of performance measurement and control systems in value creation, strategy implementation and monitoring performance to improve strategies

 - apply strategic management accounting tools and techniques to improve the contribution and sustainability of value-creating activities.

 The ‘weighting’ column in the following table provides an indication of the emphasis placed on each module in the exam, while the ‘proportion of study time’ column is a guide for you to allocate your study time for each module.